Toxic capsules help the medicine go down in China

 China announced in May that 254 pharmaceutical suppliers, or 12.7 percent of the total, were producing tainted capsules.
 At least 10 are listed or linked to China-listed firms, according to the official Chinese media.
 Of 11,561 batches of drugs tested, 5.8 percent contained excessive levels of chromium.

-Instead of using gelatin derived from animal parts, they used cheap industrial gelatin from leather scraps treated with chromium that tans and softens animal hide.
+Instead of using gelatine derived from animal parts, they used cheap industrial gelatine from leather scraps treated with chromium that tans and softens animal hide.

 The problem is pervasive because of the pressure to produce low-cost drugs and still make a profit, and the popularity of traditional Chinese medicine, which is often made into powders and packed into capsules.

-Authorities swooped in on 236 capsule makers, ordered 42 of them to stop production, closed 84 production lines, revoked the licenses of seven companies and referred 13 to the police.
+Authorities swooped in on 236 capsule makers, ordered 42 of them to stop production, closed 84 production lines, revoked the licences of seven companies and referred 13 to the police.

 HEALTH IN JEOPARDY